 Don’t wait to put Tropical Storm on your game table!
 Join the Gold Club and find out how to get it before anyone else!

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.

-He lives in Birmingham, Alabama with his wife, three children and his lizard-hunting dog, Leopold.
+He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
+Leopold has a new dog house.